Whether we imagine a professional photographer at a photoshoot or a tourist on vacation, the image of a 35mm camera in now ubiquitous in our culture.

 Although the majority of cameras produced today are digital, the 35mm camera still leaves a legacy.
 For example, digital image sensors in modern digital cameras are made to mimic the dimensions of the old 35mm format cameras.

-35mm film cameras are still produced today, especially by high-end manufacturers.
+35mm film cameras are still produced today, and they are still cool to collect especially by high-end manufacturers.
 Professional and amateur photographers alike prize 35mm film cameras for the rich quality of their images, which digital cameras cannot provide without the aid of post-editing.

 The camera and photography has come along way since the days of plate cameras.
 35mm format cameras revolutionized the photography world and brought photography to the masses.